Sean Tuohy: Personal life

 Tuohy married his wife, Leigh Anne, in 1982 and the couple have two children together.
 They have one son, Sean Jr., who played guard for the Loyola Greyhounds.
 They claimed to have adopted former NFL player Michael Oher when he was 17.
 They have one daughter, Collins, who was a state champion as a pole vaulter and cheerleader at the University of Mississippi.
 Tuohy and his wife live in Memphis, Tennessee.

 In August 2023, Oher filed a lawsuit alleging that Tuohy and his wife did not adopt him and had instead tricked him to signing a conservatorship.
 The Tuohy's confirmed it was a conservatorship.
 He stated they did not trick Oher.
 Instead, it was done to ease the NCAA's concerns over Oher wishing to attend the University of Mississippi, a school where the Tuohys were boosters.
 He called the claims "insulting" but also said despite the allegations made by him, they still love Oher.
-A judge ended the conservatorship and declined to dismiss the lawsuit in September 2023, and the Tuohys later told the court they would remove all mentions to Oher being adopted from their website and public speaking advertisements.
+A judge ended the conservatorship and declined to dismiss the lawsuit in September 2023.
+The Tuohys later told the court they would remove all mentions to Oher being adopted from their website and public speaking advertisements.